 The solution to the structural economic problems of the US, similar to those of Britain in the 1960’s, is not tariffs and trade restrictions.
 The profit squeeze in the US comes at the same time as the US technological leadership is at stake.
 How much is at stake?
 Can China actually replace the US as the economic leader in the world?
 If not, what will prevent it?
 If so, what is required for …?
 How can the US prevent this shift from happening?

-The recent outbreak of coronavirus has just added more uncertainties to the global trade war scenario
+The recent outbreak of coronavirus has added more uncertainty to the global trade war scenario.

 The trade wars after coronavirus are above all wars that will be won by one side at some point.
 Does the winner keep the hegemony as its prize?
 Or are we in a new situation of shared/partial hegemonies?
 What are the consequences of the trade wars after coronavirus to the world economy and the future of neoliberalism?
 No more globalisation as we know it?